 The International Office of the Faculty of Law is the information centre for International Relations at the Faculty.
 Whether being a Freiburg student, international student or guest - you are welcome to get in touch with us!
-We provide information and advice on studying or teaching in Freiburg both on our website and in our office.
-You may visit us during our office hours or by appointment, and contact us via email or phone.
+We provide you with information and advice on studying or teaching in Freiburg.
+You may visit us during our office, contact us via email or phone and/or check out our website.
 We will be happy to answer any questions you might have.